sasuw/version/README.md

 - Root/sudo access for installation (to add dedicated `versionchecker` user for more security)
 - GNU coreutils (for timeout command)
   - Installed by default on Linux
-  - Installed via `Homebrew` on MacOS
+  - Installed via `brew` (Homebrew) on MacOS
   - Installed via `pkg` on FreeBSD

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 If you have an issue with `version` not working for a specific program, please specify the OS, the program version and how to install it or find it if it is not a part of the OS default programs.
+Also provide the manual steps for finding the program version.
+There are many programs out there, for which it is not possible to find a version, as they are not versioned.

 ## License
 MIT License